Traveston: Education

 There are no schools in Traveston.
-The nearest government primay schools are Cooran State School in neighbouring Cooran to the east and Dagun State School in Dagun to the west.
+The nearest government primary schools are Cooran State School in neighbouring Cooran to the east and Dagun State School in Dagun to the west.
 The nearest government secondary schools are Noosa District State High School (which has its junior campus in Pomona and its senior campus in Cooroy, both to the south-east) and Gympie State High School in Gympie to the north-west.

 Attractions

 Dingo Creek Winery and Vineyard is at 265 Tandur Traveston Road.
 There are tours and tastings available.

 Events

 The Dingo Creek Jazz and Blues Festival is an annual event since 2002 at the Dingo Creek Winery.
 It raises money for community charities as well as for Sudden infant death syndrome.